turingschool/try-turing/fe-weekday/js-2/index.md

 # Connecting HTML & JavaScript

-To get all the fun and important interactions on a page, we have to connect the specific parts of HTML that we intend to allow interactions, to JavaScript!
+To get all the fun and important interactions on a page, we have to connect the specific parts of HTML that allow interactions to JavaScript!

 >Note: We will be using jQuery, a JavaScript library, to assist us in completing some of the tasks that follow.
 If you create your own CodePen at any point, make sure to [add jQuery to the pen in order for it to work!](https://blog.codepen.io/documentation/using-javascript-libraries/)